a California Non-Profit 501(c)(3) Corporation – EIN 99-3474773

 Guests are generally welcome at the student concert, but again we ask that you please arrange this with us before camp.
 For the student concert, we need the day use fee as mentioned above, plus we invite you to make a donation of any amount to the scholarship fund.

-You can call for help if you’re having trouble with the registration system and we’ll help you sign up.
+Please call if you’re having trouble with the registration system and we’ll help you sign up.
+And yes, you can pay by credit card.

 Yes, if you are unable to pay your full registration fee, you can pay a deposit of 25% of your tuition/lodging fee to reserve your place at camp.
 The balance can be paid over time using the Make a Payment option in the Registration menu.
 If the balance is not paid in full two weeks before the start of camp, your registration will be canceled and your deposit will be forfeited.

 In the unlikely event that camp is canceled for whatever reason, you are entitled to a full refund of your paid Tuition/Lodging fees.
+Refund Policy

 • Cancellations made more than 60 days before the start of camp are eligible to receive a full refund, minus a $100 cancellation fee.

-• Cancellations made between 15 – 60 days prior to the start of camp are eligible to receive a 50% refund of the paid registration fee.
+• Cancellations made between 8 – 60 days prior to the start of camp are eligible to receive a 50% refund of the paid registration fee.

-Most of the scholarships are intended for young people—kids, students, or other young adults with limited funds.
+Most of the scholarships are intended for young people — kids, students, or other young adults with limited funds.
 There are two types of scholarships available: full scholarships, which cover the full price of attending camp; and partial scholarships.

 There are also a few full scholarships available.
 These are intended for very low-income young people who are devoted to their music.
-If this sounds like you, your child, or someone you know, please call 415-663-6030 to apply.
+If this sounds like you, your child, or someone you know, please call 707-579-1429 to apply.

 The scholarship program is made possible largely through the donations of generous campers who pay a little (or in some cases, a lot!) extra to help fund it.
 Many, many, many thanks to all those generous people!